AkanaInc/FHIR/README.md

 - Download FHIRAPIHook.zip
 - Login to PolicyManager  example: http://localhost:9900
 - Select the parent organization you want to import the API Hook into.
 The import will create a whole new organization.
 Click on the "Import Package" from the Actions navigation window on the right side of the screen
-  - click on button to browse for the FHIR-HL7.zip archive file and click Okay.
+  - click on button to browse for the FHIR_HL7.zip archive file and click Okay.

 #### Verify Import
 Only if you chose Option 2 above.
 - Expand the organization you imported into.
-You should now see a new organization called FHIR-HL7.
+You should now see a new organization called FHIR_HL7.
-- Expand the services folder of the FHIR-HL7.
+- Expand the services folder of the FHIR_HL7.
 You should see one physical and one virtual service.

 #### Configure Security
 - No security is required to access the reference server implementation.
-- If connecting to your FHIR server implementation you will need to apply security.
+- If connecting to your FHIR server implementation that has security enabled you will need to apply the appropriate security policies.
+- You can also secure your FHIR server through Akana's gateway by appling the appropriate security policies.

 #### Policy Activation
 - No policy activation at this time